Luchino Visconti: Personal life

-Horst P. Horst, remained discreet because of the circumstances of the time, he later showed up openly in the company of his lovers, among them the director and producer Franco Zeffirelli and the actor Udo Kier.
+Horst P. Horst, remained discreet because of the prejudices of the time, he later showed up openly in the company of his lovers, among them the director and producer Franco Zeffirelli and the actor Udo Kier.
 His last lover was the Austrian actor Helmut Berger, who played Martin in Visconti's film The Damned.
 Berger also appeared in Visconti's Ludwig in 1973 and Conversation Piece in 1974, along with Burt Lancaster.
 Zeffirelli also worked as part of the crew in production design, as assistant director, and other roles in a number of Visconti's films, operas, and theatrical productions.
 According to Visconti's autobiography, he and Umberto II of Italy had a romantic relationship during their youth in the 1920s.

-Visconti was hostile to the Protests of 1968 and didn't even try to follow the movement and adopt the airs of a youth, like Alberto Moravia or Pier Paolo Pasolini did.
-In his view the protesters sought change for the sake of destruction without building something new.
-Disgusted, he looked at the young people in their enthusiasm, outbursts of anger, parties and tumults, their abstract speeches, their confused juggling with Mao, Marx and Che Guevara.
-They saw him as a symbol of reaction, a member of the mandarin caste.
+Visconti was hostile to the Protests of 1968 and didn't even try to follow the movement and adopt the airs of youth, like Alberto Moravia or Pier Paolo Pasolini did (although the latter was certainly not sympathetic towards the protestors).
+In his view, the protesters sought change for the sake of destruction without building something new.
+Disgusted, he regarded the young people in their enthusiasm, outbursts of anger, parties and tumults, abstract speeches, juggling with Mao, Marx, and Che Guevara as a symbol of reaction.
 The emerging radical-left terrorism in Italy frightened him and made him fear the rise of a new fascism.

+Visconti has a grandnephew, Uberto Pasolini, who is also a filmmaker.
+(Uberto, however, has no known relation to the aforementioned director, Pier Paolo Pasolini.)

 Health issues and death

 Visconti smoked 120 cigarettes a day.
-He suffered a heavy stroke in 1972, but continued to smoke heavily.
+He suffered a serious stroke in 1972, but continued to smoke heavily.
 He died in Rome of another stroke at the age of sixty-nine on 17 March 1976.

+The church funeral service for Visconti took place on March 19, 1976, in Sant'Ignazio di Loyola in Campo Marzio in Rome.
+In addition to the Visconti family, the Italian President Giovanni Leone and the actors Burt Lancaster, Claudia Cardinale, Laura Antonelli, Vittorio Gassman and Helmut Berger were present.

 There is a museum dedicated to the director's work in Ischia where he had his summer residence La Colombaia.